timpaul/form-extractor-prototype/README.md

 You'll need an [Anthropic API key](https://www.anthropic.com/api).

-Add the key as a local environment variable called ANTHROPIC_API_KEY.
+Add the key as a local environment variable called `ANTHROPIC_API_KEY`.

 Install the app locally with `npm install`.